lewi0231/main-dev-blog/src/projects/scrolling-marquee.md

 ---
 title: Shopify Scrolling Marquee
 slug: shopify-marquee
-tags: ['Shopify', 'Dawn', 'Marquee']
+tags: ["Shopify", "Dawn", "Marquee"]
 summary: I add a scrolling marquee feature to the Dawn Shopify theme.
 date: 2021-01-04T00:00:00+00:00
 ---

-import Button from '../components/button.jsx'

 ### TLDR

 Feel free to jump straight to the code below.
 Note this has not been tested in themes other than the Dawn theme.

 ### Introduction

 I recently came across a fascinating YouTube [video](https://www.youtube.com/watch?v=ygPq5nMErdg) showcasing a trending design feature – the Marquee scroller, prominently featured on sites like [MrBeast](https://mrbeast.store/).
 Inspired, I decided to implement a similar feature for the Shopify Dawn theme.

 ### Why a Marquee.

 Marquees add a touch of nostalgic charm and can be quite engaging.
 Here’s why you might consider one:

 - **Attention-Grabbing**: Perfect for highlighting important information.